Hiccdown Development Notes

 Dennis Hackethal’s avatar

-Dennis HackethalOP revised about 1 year ago·#335
+Dennis HackethalOP revised over 1 year ago·#335

 I think the thing I’m really fighting here is Rails being object-oriented.
 Which I can’t do anything about.